blocknetdx/documentation/docs/service-nodes/introduction.md

 ## Introduction

 The Blocknet Protocol is supported by a network of Service Nodes, which are similar to masternodes but with an increased level of participation.
 These Service Nodes are used as a DHT network overlay to support [XBridge](/protocol/xbridge/introduction), XRouter, and XCloud services.
-In order to support these service, they host full nodes of the blockchains the protocol is compatible with, host microservices, verify interactions between peers, route communication between blockchains, and perform anti-spam and anti-DOS measures for the network.
+In order to support these services, they host full nodes of the blockchains the protocol is compatible with, host microservices, verify UTXOs, route communication between blockchains, and perform anti-spam and anti-DOS measures for the network.
 Service Nodes can also [vote](/governance/proposal-voting) to participate in Blocknet's [self-governance system](/governance/introduction).

 Service Nodes require 5000 [BLOCK](/blockchain/introduction).
 If seeking to acquire BLOCK, [there are various options available](/project/exchanges).